jontoloid/zzukreport/README.md

 ## Known issues

 * Wanding.
 Just about everything about wanding, after being stunned or disarmed, it goes to fuck more often than not.
+* Silence seems to be used at random (maybe when instant casts happen?).
+Going to look into a way to fix this, otherwise you can just turn it off.
 * all the things

 ###**Enjoy!**